-Crude oil edged higher on Tuesday, underpinned by high compliance with OPEC’s production cuts even as the market remains anchored by rising U.S. production.
+Crude oil edged higher on Tuesday, underpinned by high compliance with OPEC’s production cuts even as the market

 The Organization of the Petroleum Exporting Countries (OPEC) has so far surprised the market by showing record compliance with oil-output curbs, and could improve in coming months as the biggest laggards – the United Arab Emirates and Iraq – pledge to catch up quickly with their targets.

 “With the prospect of OPEC extending the current cuts even longer, we would expect to see prices continue to push higher from here,” ANZ said in a note.